ccattuto/riscv-python/README.md

 - Useful for teaching, debugging, testing compiler output

 ## Notes
 - The provided examples were tested on OSX Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.
-The emulator can run complex code such as, e.g., [MicroPython](https://micropython.org/) and [FreeRTOS](https://www.freertos.org/).
 - The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option).
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
-If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`.
+If you change RAM size, make sure you update the linker scripts and specify RAM size using the `--ram-size` option.
 - The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
 - When a trap condition is triggered, if `mtvec` is set to zero, the emulator's trap handler is invoked and supports Newlib's system calls.
 If you install your own trap handler (non-zero `mtvec`), you are responsible for all trap behavior including system calls.
 - `EBREAK` traps with `a7 >= 0xFFFF0000` are used as a debug bridge, regardless of `mtvec`.
 See `riscv-py.h` for simple logging macros using this feature.
 These logging macros do not depend on Newlib.